Claim: A woman sought medical help to remove a deer tongue she had used for self-pleasuring purposes.

 Origins: Although we can't confirm all the details of the item quoted above (it may have become embellished through multiple retellings, or it may derive

 A 1990 article published in the American Journal of Forensic Medicine and Pathology described a case in which a 29-year-old woman visited a clinic "complaining of missed periods and seeking termination of a possible pregnancy."
-The examining physician found and removed a "cylindrical mass of pale-gray tissue" (7 cm long and 3 cm in diameter) from her vagina.
-The elicitation of "further historical information" from the patient confirmed "the object was a deer tongue used for masturbation."
+The examining physician found and removed a "cylindrical mass of pale-gray tissue"

 The journal article provided no details about how the woman had obtained the deer tongue, how long it had been lodged in her vagina, or whether she had truly forgotten about it until she started missing periods.
 (It's quite possible the patient inserted the tongue only a day or two earlier, been unable to retrieve it herself, and then made up a story about being concerned over missed periods and a possible pregnancy as a means of prompting a doctor's examination because she was too embarrassed to disclose to medical personnel the true nature of her complaint.)